Royal Tunbridge Wells: Public services

 Health services are provided by the West Kent Primary Care Trust.
 Maidstone and Tunbridge Wells NHS Trust runs the new Tunbridge Wells Hospital at Pembury (usually referred to as Pembury Hospital), nearly 3 mi from the town, which opened in 2011.

-Royal Tunbridge Wells is policed by Kent Police, and in May 2000 the main police station for the area moved from Royal Tunbridge Wells to a new building in Tonbridge and operations at the Royal Tunbridge Wells station, in Crescent Road, were scaled back so that it now operates as an administrative centre.
+Tunbridge Wells is policed by Kent Police, and in May 2000 the main police station for the area moved from Tunbridge Wells to a new building in Tonbridge and operations at the Tunbridge Wells station, in Crescent Road, were scaled back so that it now operates as an administrative centre.
 Fire services are carried out by Kent Fire and Rescue Service, which operates one station in Grove Hill Road that is staffed 24 hours a day by both full-time and retained firefighters.

 The electricity distribution network operator is UK Power Networks.
 The town had its own electricity power station that operated from 1895 to 1968.
 Water services are managed by Southern Water; the main reservoir in the area is Bewl Water.

 The Kent and Sussex Crematorium and Cemetery opened in 1873, known initially as the Frant Forest Cemetery due to its location, laid out over 23 acre by the then town surveyor.

-Royal Tunbridge Wells also has a library, museum and art gallery in Civic Way.
+Tunbridge Wells has a library, museum and art gallery in Civic Way.